yavuzmetinkoc/ngTwitter/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io) and [Jasmine](https://jasmine.github.io/index.html).

 ***As you see, Jasmine put a chrome browser inside Angular by defualt, if you are going to run tests in Docker or continuous integration servers, it will cause some problems.
-So you have to run the tests with headless browser by `ng test --browsers ChromeHeadless` or PhantomJS.***
+So you have to run the tests with headless browser by running `ng test --browsers ChromeHeadless` or using PhantomJS.***

 ![image](https://github.com/ReacherYin/ngTwitter/blob/master/jasmine.png)